Netcracker/qubership-maas/docs/kafka_templates_tenant_lazy_topics.md

   * Message Producers - can use MaaS REST API and search for target topic using [rest_api.md#search-kafka-topics](rest_api.md#search-kafka-topics)
   * Message Consumers - also can use MaaS REST API topic search to subscribe, but also they need to watch for newly created/deleted tenants in runtime and update their subscription lists.

-  Or better use [MaaS Java Client Library](../maas-client), that greatly simplifies tedious tasks described above.

 Steps 1.x are executed in application deployment time.
 Steps 2.x, 3.x are executed in application runtime time.
 Note, that all interactions of application microservices with MaaS should be go through `maas-agent` microservice, that acts as security proxy transforming application scoped M2M auth to Basic auth credentials specific for MaaS.